-The Ombudsman’s Office can investigate and receive complaints from Commonwealth government departments and agencies (e.g. Centrelink), including private contractors delivering services on behalf of the Commonwealth government).
+The Ombudsman’s Office can investigate and receive complaints from people who believe that they have been unfairly treated by Commonwealth government departments and agencies (e.g. Centrelink).
+This includes private contractors delivering services on behalf of the Commonwealth government.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.